Yashpandey4/PACMAN-multiplayer/README.md

 Find exact project details [here](https://www.cse.iitd.ac.in/~rijurekha/cop290_2021.html) under task 2.

 ## Compilation and Execution
-1. From the project root, type `make` in the terminal
+1. From the project root, type `sh scripts/build.sh` in the terminal
-2. To execute the project, type `./bin/pacman`
+2. To host the game, type `sh scripts/run.sh server`
+3. To play the game, type `sh scripts/run.sh client`
-3. Type `make clean` to remove the compiled objects and binaries
+4. Type `make clean` to remove the compiled objects and binaries

 ## Project Structure
 - **assets:** All non-code files required for program execution go here.
 These are static files and needn't be compiled.